superpoweredmemory/superpoweredmemory.github.io/_posts/2017-08-08-effectiveleaner.md

 Learning is a foundational aspect of our lives.

-We start early, entering formal education when we're young with some leaving some decades later with a degree or more in their belt.
+We start early, entering formal education when we're young, some only leaving decades later with a degree or more in their belt.
 After entering the workforce, we might be forgiven in thinking that our job will consist in nothing more than applying what we already know, that learning new things is at best a tangential task.
 Yet we are soon disabused of that idea when the reality of the modern workplace is thrust upon us.
 Things move fast.
-New technology is always being introduced and old paradigms are always in danger of being overturned.
-We soon realize that we live in a world where we either continue updating our knowledge or we'll find ourselves stuck in the same place for ever, or worse, becoming obsolete.
+New technology is always being introduced, and old paradigms are always in danger of being replaced.
+We soon realize that we live in a world where we either continue updating our knowledge or find ourselves stuck in the same place, or worse, becoming obsolete.

 I may be exaggerating for effect, but the reality is not that far off.
 Think back to how the world was 5, 10, 20 years in the past and contrast it to today to see how much can change in so short a period.
 Can you be certain that your skills will continue to be relevant a decade from now?
 Or, if you’re still a student, do you think what you’ve learned so far will be enough to get you through the many decades still ahead of you?
 Probably not.
 Thus the need to make learning a habitual activity of ours.
 We must all become perpetual learners, or face the consequences.
 There is an added difficulty to all of this however: Most people are terrible learners.
 It would perhaps be a rosier picture if the truth were that most people are mediocre learners, with some slightly better and some slightly worse, but that’s just not what’s happening.
 Again and again, what research has found is that people, for the most part, are terrible learners.